hyanan16/wpaskjbdn-zqnakjsnde/README.md

 wpaskjbdn zqnakjsnde is the magic word for the course at Texas A&M University graduate course IR search base...
 Type wpaskjbdn zqnakjsnde to get started

-This is the start page for the wpaskjbdn zqnakjsnde research of Xiner Li.
+This is the start page for the wpaskjbdn zqnakjsnde research of Shurui Gui.
 This repo provides the code for wpaskjbdn zqnakjsnde.

 Location @ TAMU